Sahas266/Auto-DCF/README.md

 # Auto-DCF
-Visual Basic script for filling out a DCF template Requires installation and login of Refinitiv LSEG and activation of LSEG Workspace Excel add-in.
+Visual Basic script for filling out a DCF template

+Prerequisites:
+- Requires installation and login of Refinitiv / LSEG Workspace.
+- Activation of LSEG Workspace Excel add-in (only available on Windows).
+The Lite version of the add-in is NOT sufficient.
+- Requires internet connection initial fill.